PeterConstable/PythonTutorial/7_List_Tuple_Range.md

 [0, 1, 2, 3]
 ```

+>For the duration of this lesson, when we want to show the sequence contained in a range object, we'll convert to a list as a convenient way to get a better representation of the contained sequence.

 To construct a range, the ```range()``` can take one, two or three parameters.
 We've seen examples for ```range()``` taking one parameter, which indicates the _end_ or _length_ of the range: the range sequence will begin at 0 and end _one before_ the _end_ value.

 (This is simlar to the range specifications we saw to get a slice from a string: ```mystring[:5]``` will have 5 elements starting at index 0 and ending _before_ index 5.)